spotlightpa/poor-richard/content/news/2022-06-14-SPLSPORTBAN.md

 HARRISBURG — A coalition of Pennsylvania lawmakers and activists recently gathered on the Capitol rotunda steps with one mission in mind: passing a law separating sports teams by sex.

 Legislation titled the Protect Women’s Sports Act would ban transgender girls and women, in grade school through college, from participating on the team that corresponds to their gender.
-It also would prohibit organizations like the National Collegiate Athletic Association from investigating or taking action against schools for following the law.
+It also would prohibit organizations like the NCAA from investigating or taking action against schools for following the law.

-“Over the past half-century, we have fought to protect athletic opportunities for female students,” state Sen. Judy Ward (R., Blair), one of the main sponsors of the legislation, said at <a href="https://senatorkristin.com/2022/06/06/media-advisory-fairness-in-womens-sports-news-conference-set-for-tuesday-june-7/">a rally in early June</a>.
+“Over the past half-century, we have fought to protect athletic opportunities for female students,” State Sen. Judy Ward (R., Blair), one of the main sponsors of the legislation, said at <a href="https://senatorkristin.com/2022/06/06/media-advisory-fairness-in-womens-sports-news-conference-set-for-tuesday-june-7/">a rally in early June</a>.
 “And now these opportunities are in jeopardy.”

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

 During the event, speakers misgendered transgender athletes and called Lia Thomas — <a href="https://www.inquirer.com/college-sports/penn/penn-transgender-swimmer-lia-thomas-interview-20220531.html" target="_blank">a former University of Pennsylvania swimmer who won a national championship</a> — by her birth name, a practice known as deadnaming.
 Some speakers argued against the very existence of transgender people while claiming they pose a threat to women’s sports.

-The two bills under consideration in Pennsylvania — <a href="https://www.legis.state.pa.us/cfdocs/billinfo/billinfo.cfm?syear=2021&sind=0&body=H&type=B&bn=972">HB 972</a> introduced by state Rep. Barbara Gleim (R., Cumberland) and <a href="https://www.legis.state.pa.us/cfdocs/billInfo/BillInfo.cfm?syear=2021&sind=0&body=S&type=B&bn=1191">SB 1181</a> from Ward and state Sen. Kristin Phillips-Hill (R., York) — contain some of the same language as a law passed in Idaho that is being <a href="https://www.aclu.org/cases/hecox-v-little">challenged as </a>unconstitutional.
+The two bills under consideration in Pennsylvania — <a href="https://www.legis.state.pa.us/cfdocs/billinfo/billinfo.cfm?syear=2021&sind=0&body=H&type=B&bn=972">HB 972</a> introduced by State Rep. Barbara Gleim (R., Cumberland) and <a href="https://www.legis.state.pa.us/cfdocs/billInfo/BillInfo.cfm?syear=2021&sind=0&body=S&type=B&bn=1191">SB 1181</a> from Ward and State Sen. Kristin Phillips-Hill (R., York) — contain some of the same language as a law passed in Idaho that is being <a href="https://www.aclu.org/cases/hecox-v-little">challenged as </a>unconstitutional.

 A lawmaker there wrote the legislation with <a href="https://www.idahopress.com/news/local/group-that-helped-craft-trans-sports-ban-seeks-to-join-court-case/article_7d077cc4-59b7-5838-82f8-bc9714de53f1.html">the Alliance Defending Freedom</a>, a legal advocacy organization that the Southern Poverty Law Center has designated a hate group.
+(After the publication of this article, a representative from ADF disputed this designation.
+“The truth is, Alliance Defending Freedom is among the largest and most effective legal advocacy organizations dedicated to protecting the religious freedom and free speech rights of all Americans,” the persons said via email.)

 Supporters of the legislation argue that transgender women have an unfair physical advantage when competing in women’s sports.
 But experts who study the performance of transgender athletes said a blanket ban like the one proposed in Pennsylvania is “anti-evidence.”